 - Airfare package

-- Airport arrival transfers, tour begins at the meeting point of the Hotel Baglioni lobby at mid-morning in Florence on Day 1, and the tour ends at the airport in Florence on the morning of day 8.
+- Airport arrival and departure transfers, tour begins at the meeting point of the Hotel Baglioni lobby at mid-morning in Florence on Day 1, and the tour ends after breakfast at the hotel in Florence on the morning of day 6.

 - Gratuities for meals, porterage, local guides, coach drivers, etc.